Get

 Health & Care

 With their short and smooth coat, grooming a Cornish Rex is a simple affair.
-Even just regular stroking and petting is usually enough to keep this cat groomed, and for Cornish Rexes with slightly longer coats, an occasional brush will suffice.
-That being said, this short coat is free from a protective outer coat, so they’ll need to stay inside where it’s warm in colder climates.
+Even regular stroking and petting are usually enough to keep the cat groomed, and an occasional brush will suffice for Cornish Rexes with slightly longer coats.
+However, the short coat doesn’t have a protective outer coat, and they’ll need to stay inside in colder climates.

-The Cornish Rex is generally a healthy breed but does have a few hereditary diseases to look out for.
-These include congenital hypotrichosis, a condition that is likely caused by the breed’s recessive gene that may cause baldness, and hypertrophic cardiomyopathy, a fairly severe form of heart disease.
+The Cornish Rex is generally a healthy breed but has a few hereditary diseases to look out for.
+They include congenital hypotrichosis, a condition that is likely caused by the breed’s recessive gene that may cause baldness, and hypertrophic cardiomyopathy, a fairly severe form of heart disease.

 Image Credit: Jenni Ferreira, Shutterstock